openebs-archive/openebs-docs/docs/setupstoragepools.md

 Pools can be provisioned to include any amount of capacity and use any combination of physical storage space in a storage area network (SAN).

-Using the custom resource feature of Kubernetes you can mount an external disk from any SAN, GPT, or DAS and create a volume on top of the external disk.
+Using the custom resource feature of Kubernetes you can mount an external disk from any SAN, GPT, or DAS and create a volume on top of the external disk/disks.

+OpenEBS allows you to create storage pool using cStor and Jiva Storage Engines.
+Jiva will create storgae pool on single external disk but cStor can create storage pool using multiple disks attached to a Node.

 ## Creating and Attaching a Disk on GKE Node